AS-Bridge: A Bidirectional Generative Framework Bridging Next-Generation Astronomical Surveys: Experiments

 \subsubsection{Multi-survey Image Rendering (Euclid VIS, LSST $g,r,i$)}

-Both regular galaxies and lens systems are rendered into $64\times64$ pixel cutouts using survey-specific instrument models. \footnote{To avoid truncating extended lensing features in the lower-resolution LSST images (where the broader PSF and coarser sampling spread the signal over a larger apparent area), we choose the cutout field of view to be sufficiently large for LSST instead of the same FOV of Euclid.}
+Regular galaxies, lens systems, and HST anomaly templates are rendered into $64\times64$ pixel cutouts using survey-specific instrument models. \footnote{To avoid truncating extended lensing features in the lower-resolution LSST images (where the broader PSF and coarser sampling spread the signal over a larger apparent area), we choose the cutout field of view to be sufficiently large for LSST instead of the same FOV of Euclid.}

-For each object (regular or lens), we render a Euclid VIS image and LSST $g$, $r$, and $i$ single-band images.
+For each object, we render a Euclid VIS image and LSST $g$, $r$, and $i$ single-band images.

 This produces paired cross-survey observations of the same underlying astrophysical object, observed through distinct instrument transfer functions (PSF, pixel scale, exposure, noise).